josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. Is Power BI an option for MT to use in visualizing the flight delays?

    Yes, Power BI is a good option for MT.
 Power BI can perform what is called a Direct Query against Apache Spark hive data sources as well as an Import query that copies the data into Power BI managed datasets from Spark.
-However, connecting Power BI to a Azure Databricks cluster requires it to be running any time a report is displayed.
+However, connecting Power BI to an Azure Databricks cluster requires it to be running any time a report is displayed.
 A more cost-effective solution is to write the summarized data to an Azure SQL Database each time the notebook is executed during the batch scoring process.
 In this case, Power BI uses Direct Query against the Azure SQL Database instead, allowing MT to terminate clusters that are not in use.

 2. If so, explain: